 As we enter into Holocaust Remembrance Day later this evening in Israel, I want to share a touching story about an exceptional woman who assisted 2,500 young Jewish children out of the ghettos during World War II....continue reading this devotion.

-This past Monday marked the beginning of Pesach (Passover) on the Hebrew calendar as it was the 10th of Nisan and also the day that Yeshua (Jesus) would have entered Jerusalem 2000 years ago.
+This past Tuesday marked the beginning of Pesach (Passover) on the Hebrew calendar as it was the 10th of Nisan and also the day that Yeshua (Jesus) would have entered Jerusalem 2000 years ago.
 Every 10th of Nisan, four days before Pesach, the children of Israel would choose a lamb for the Passover sacrifice.
 Each man would take a lamb for his household.
-Four days were required to inspect the animal to make sure it was perfect and without blemish.
+Four days were required to inspect the animal to make sure it was perfect and without blemish....continue reading this devotion.

 Proverbs says the "highway of the upright is to depart from evil".
-It's a highway — a way of life so to speak.
-And this proverb coincides with the central teaching of Yeshua (Jesus) — "Repent, for the Kingdom of God is at hand."
+It's a highway -- a way of life so to speak.
+And this proverb coincides with the central teaching of Yeshua (Jesus) -- "Repent, for the Kingdom of God is at hand."
 What does it mean to repent?
-The Greek Word is "metanoia" which simply means to change your mind about sin or to depart from evil.
+The Greek Word is "metanoia" which simply means to change your mind about sin or to depart from evil....continue reading this devotion.

 There are two kinds of birds that roam the desert: vultures and hummingbirds.
 The vulture thrives on a diet of rotting meat.
-He flies overhead searching for traces of leftover carcasses from slow-footed critters eaten by wild animals who’ve already had their fill.
+He flies overhead searching for traces of leftover carcasses from slow-footed critters eaten by wild animals who’ve already had their fill....continue reading this devotion.